 Why did you create Hackterms?

-For me, the hardest thing about learning to code was connected the dots.
+For me, the hardest thing about learning to code was connecting the dots.
 I struggled with questions like:

 - where does the the Ruby language end and the Rails framework begin?

 - what is bower, vim, grunt, middleware, PostgreSQL, and which of these do I need to learn right now?

 - are git and TDD crucial to getting my first website up and running?

 This type of confusion resonated with my fellow devs, so I decided to create a community-sourced reference to help newcomers tackle these questions.